rob-murray/ui-message-queue/README.md

 This repository contains the following sections:

 1. `src` - this contains the source Coffeescript.
-2. `lib/ui-message-queue.js` - the source is then compiled into this Javascript file (copy this to use!).
+2. `lib/ui-message-queue{.min}.js` - the source is then compiled into Javascript and minified (copy this to use!).
 3. `test/*_spec.coffee` - the tests implemented in Mocha and Chai.
 4. `example/index.html` - some real life html with proper Javascript to test this project.